svx/k8-traefik/docs/tutorial.md

 ```

 <!-- markdownlint-disable -->
-You can checkout the [full file reference](https://raw.githubusercontent.com/svx/k8-traefik/main/reference/rbac.yaml "Link to full file reference on GitHub") for `00-role.yml` on GitHub.
+You can check the full file reference for `00-role.yml` on [GitHub](https://raw.githubusercontent.com/svx/k8-traefik/main/reference/rbac.yaml "Link to full file reference on GitHub").
 <!-- markdownlint-enable -->

 ---

-### Configure A Service Account
+### 1.2 Configure A Service Account

 In the next step you will create a dedicated [*ServiceAccount*](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/ "Link to Kubernetes docs about ServiceAccounts") for Traefik.